HarrisonScarfone/Image-Repository/ReadMe.md

 # Image Repository In a Split Service, Fully Containerized Model

 This fully containerized solution utilizes three containers deployed under a single application with `docker-compose`.
 One container holds the `PostgreSQL` database while another holds a container which uses it's file system for image storage.
-The image storage container also implements a barebones front end for GUI interaction.
+The image storage container is packaged with a barebones front end for GUI interaction.
 The third container spins up to run tests on the endpoints at startup then terminates itself.

 The solution currently implements two basic functions - storing an image with keywords/file name and retrieving a random image from the database based on supplied keywords.